 Network /

-The Circle Line (CCL) — colloquially known as the 'orange line' or the 'yellow line' — is the fourth MRT line to be introduced to the train network and is coloured orange on the system map.
+The Circle Line (CCL) — colloquially referred to as the 'orange line' or the 'yellow line' — is the fourth MRT line to be introduced to the train network and is coloured orange on the system map.

 This fully-underground MRT line is currently operated by SMRT Trains Ltd. and is designed to be a medium-capacity orbital rapid transit line.

-First opened in 2009, the CCL has five stages and an extension, and it was the world's longest fully underground and automated rapid transit line when it was completed in 2012.
+First opened in 2009, the Circle Line has five stages and two extensions, and it was the world's longest fully underground and automated rapid transit line when it was first completed in 2012.

-Spanning 35.7km across 30 stations, the CCL connects major MRT lines, bypassing the city centre, which will become a complete circle in 2025 with three additional stations connecting HarbourFront and Marina Bay.
+Spanning 39.7km across 33 stations, the Circle Line connects major MRT lines, bypassing the city centre, which became a complete circle, and closing the loop, in 2026 with three additional stations connecting HarbourFront and Marina Bay.

-Utilising Alstom's Urbalis 300 Communications-Based Train Control (CBTC) signalling system, CCL trains are capable of fully-automated operations and can run without any train attendant on board.
+Utilising Alstom's Urbalis 300 Communications-Based Train Control (CBTC) signalling system, Circle Line trains are capable of fully-automated operations and can run without any train attendant on board.

 The Art in Transit (AIT) programme is integrated across all stations.
 The artworks at Dakota, MacPherson, Tai Seng, Bartley, Lorong Chuan and Marymount stations were selected through the Circle Line AIT competition.